cflint/CFLint/README.md

 ## Configuration

-Alternatively to the command line, you can supply a global configuration via the `-configfile` switch or put `.cflintrc` files into certain directories.
+Alternatively to the command line, you can put `.cflintrc` files into certain directories.
 Configuring CFLint this way conceptually allows you to run specific rules in specific parts of your application.

 CFLint currently supports JSON- and XML-based configuration.
 XML-based configuration is deprecated in CFLint 1.3.0 and will be removed in CFLint 2.0.